Reservation of Separate Amenities Act, 1953: Beaches

-Decline of the Act and the road to its repeal
+Demise of the Act and the road to its repeal

+Preliminary developments

 On 31 October 1984, State President P.W.
-Botha instructed his President's Council to investigate consolidating the Group Areas, Reservation of Sperate Amenities, Slums, and the Community Development Acts.
+Botha instructed his President's Council to investigate consolidating the Group Areas, Reservation of Separate Amenities, Slums, and the Community Development Acts.
 The Council reported back on 10 September 1987, recommending no consolidation but expressed a number of recommendations.
 One was that the Reservation of Separate Amenities Act needed to be repealed.

 On 5 October 1987, State President P.W.
 Botha announced before the House of Assembly that the President's Council had recommended the repeal of the Separate Amenities Act.
 He stated that the law would not be repealed before alternative policy guidelines were approved.
 He stated that if the law was repealed with nothing else in its place, the situation would revert to events before 1953 and that common law would prevail.
 While stating he was wasn't blind to a reality of a multiracial society, he had to consider the wishes of those in their communities who wished to use their own institutions.
 He stated that some amenities would have to be used by all races however that a just and balanced solution was required and acknowledged that the Act, had never been a success.

 In February 1988, the South African Police were ordered by the Commissioner of Police to no longer arrest people breaking the law concerning the Separate Amenities Act.
 Their names could be taken and referred to the state prosecutor's office.

 By November 1988, the local governments in the Transvaal, governed by the Conservative Party, reintroduced and enforced the segregation laws enabled by the Separate Amenities Act.
 Their actions were condemned by white opposition parties and local governments and calls were made to the National Party to have the law repeals.

-On 16 November 1989, President FW de Klerk announced that it was time to repeal the Separate Amenities Act and would do so after discussions about its implications and measures implemented.
+On 16 November 1989, President FW de Klerk announced that it was time to repeal the act, and that he would do so after discussions about its implications and measures implemented.
 One aspect of the law, he could instantly change was opening beaches to all races.
 The proposal to repeal that act was recognised by the President's Council back in 1987.

 The proposed repeal and the opening of beaches were immediately condemned by the Conservative Party, with Koos van der Merwe, Chief Information Officer, calling the move a path to a mixed South Africa and a Black government.
 The Democratic Party expressed support for the move and a move towards a negotiated constitution.
 The Mass Democratic Movement described it as a step forward.
 Mangosuthu Buthelezi, Inkatha Freedom Party, described it as an indication de Klerk wanted to bring about change and the repeal would be a point of no return.
-Boerestaat Party leader Robert van Tonder described it as step backwards and would create a third world, socialist, English speaking African state and called for a sperate state for Afrikaaners.
+Boerestaat Party leader Robert van Tonder described it as step backwards and would create a third world, socialist, English speaking African state and called for a separate state for Afrikaaners.